Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 California Raffle Requirements

-• State Registration: These organizations must also register with the California Department of Justice, securing a unique raffle registration number each year, a requirement that underlines the state’s structured approach to US raffle laws by state.
+• State Registration: These organizations must also register with the California Department of Justice, securing a unique raffle registration number each year.
+This requirement underlines the state’s structured approach to raffle laws by state.

 • Proceeds Allocation: The state mandates that a minimum of 90% of the gross receipts from any raffle event must directly support beneficial or charitable activities within California, reflecting stringent 501c3 raffle rules on the use of proceeds.